-OMNI interfaces configured over underlying interfaces that connect to the open Internet can apply security services such as VPNs to connect to an MSE or establish a direct link to an MSE through some other means (see Section 4).
-In environments where an explicit VPN or direct link may be impractical, OMNI interfaces can instead use UDP/ IP encapsulation and HMAC-based message authentication per [RFC6081][RFC4380].
+OMNI interfaces configured over underlying interfaces that connect to the open Internet can apply security services such as VPNs to connect to an MSE, or can establish a direct link to an MSE through some other means (see Section 4).
+In environments where an explicit VPN or direct link may be impractical, OMNI interfaces can instead use UDP/IP encapsulation and HMAC-based message authentication per [RFC6081][RFC4380].

-After establishing a VPN or preparing for UDP/IP encapsulation, OMNI interfaces send control plane messages to interface with the MS, including Neighbor Solicitation (NS) and Neighbor Advertisement (NA) messages used for address resolution / route optimization (see: [I-D.templin-intarea-6706bis]).
+After establishing a VPN or preparing for UDP/IP encapsulation, OMNI interfaces send control plane messages to interface with the MS, including RS/RA messages used according to Section 13 and Neighbor Solicitation (NS) and Neighbor Advertisement (NA) messages used for address resolution / route optimization (see:

+[I-D.templin-intarea-6706bis]).
 The control plane messages must be authenticated while data plane messages are delivered the same as for ordinary best-effort Internet traffic with basic source address-based data origin verification.
 Data plane communications via OMNI interfaces that connect over the open Internet without an explicit VPN should therefore employ transport- or higher-layer security to ensure integrity and/or confidentiality.